MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-nonrealtime.md

 Do not hard-code any Event Hub connection strings into the source of the Function, instead at the minimum leverage the [Function App Settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings#manage-app-service-settings) or for bonus points use Key Vault instead as it's the recommended method.
 There is a tutorial explaining how to [create a Key Vault](https://blogs.msdn.microsoft.com/benjaminperkins/2018/06/13/create-an-azure-key-vault-and-secret/), how to [use a managed service identity with a Function](https://blogs.msdn.microsoft.com/benjaminperkins/2018/06/13/using-managed-service-identity-msi-with-and-azure-app-service-or-an-azure-function/) and finally how to [read the secret stored in Key Vault from a Function](https://blogs.msdn.microsoft.com/benjaminperkins/2018/06/13/how-to-connect-to-a-database-from-an-azure-function-using-azure-key-vault/).

-Review the [Event Hub authentication and security model](https://docs.microsoft.com/azure/event-hubs/event-hubs-authentication-and-security-model-overview) and put it in practice to ensure only your proxy can talk to the Azure Event Hub.
+Review the [Event Hub authentication and security model](https://docs.microsoft.com/azure/event-hubs/event-hubs-authentication-and-security-model-overview) and put it in practice to ensure only your API can talk to the Azure Event Hub.

 ### Optimization considerations